-This phenomenon has emerged quite recently in the academic and practitioner literature and been given the name of Internet of Things (IoT), although some pioneer works on similar topics can be traced back to the beginning of the new millennium (e.g. Kruth, Leu and Nakagawa, 1998; Tian et al., 2002; McFarlane et al., 2003; Yam, Takhistov and Miltz, 2005).
+This phenomenon has emerged quite recently in the academic and practitioner literature and been given the name of IoT, although some pioneer works on similar topics can be traced back to the beginning of the new millennium (e.g. Kruth et al., 1998; Tian et al., 2002; McFarlane et al., 2003; Yam et al., 2005).

 Being in its infancy, the concept has not yet found a shared and univocal definition (Xia et al., 2012).
-For this reason, a systematization of the whole set of implications and knowledge around the concept is extremely necessary and aimed at through this article.
+For this reason, a systematization of the whole set of implications and knowledge around the concept is extremely necessary and aimed at through this paper.
 The following sections will serve such a purpose, elaborating on the scattered and disconnected existing literature to draw a more complete and systemic model.

 We begin our discussion by referring to one of the most complete definitions of the IoT, which refers to a networked interconnection of everyday objects and items, which are often equipped with ubiquitous intelligence (Xia et al., 2012).
-Therefore, the IoT occurs when the object-system is integrated into the Internet space, allowing such an object to be constantly connected.
-Yet another advantage of this phenomenon is that despite a better virtual reachability, such objects remain uniquely identified in a network, even in the vast world of the Internet.
-The IoT environment connects and shares data from inanimate objects, but this can also include sensors connected to living "entities", such as people, animals and plants (Ashton, 2009).
-For example, this is the case with monitoring biomedical devices, which while monitoring life parameters can autonomously and in real time deliver such information to the healthcare institutions that can then perform a faster diagnosis and intervene in the case of abnormal values (Rengier et al., 2010).
+Therefore, the IoT occurs when the object-system is integrated into the internet space, allowing such an object to be constantly connected.
+Yet another advantage of this phenomenon is that despite a better virtual reachability, such objects remain uniquely identified in a network, even in the vast world of the internet.
+The IoT environment connects and shares data from inanimate objects, but this can also include sensors connected to living "entities," such as people, animals and plants (Ashton, 2009).
+For example, this is the case with monitoring biomedical devices, which while monitoring life parameters can autonomously and in real-time deliver such information to the healthcare institutions that can then perform a faster diagnosis and intervene in the case of abnormal values (Rengier et al., 2010).

-The IoT is the basic approach employed by many technologies such as RFID (Radio Frequency Identification), NFC (Near Field Communications), IPv6 (Internet Protocol version 6) and/or even the simple wireless connection that allows both mobile and fixed devices to remain constantly connected to the web (Chao et al., 2007; Gubbi et al., 2013; Ilic et al., 2010).
+The IoT is the basic approach employed by many technologies such as Radio Frequency Identification (RFID), Near Field Communications (NFC), Internet Protocol version 6 (IPv6) and/or even the simple wireless connection that allows both mobile and fixed devices to remain constantly connected to the web (Chao et al., 2007; Gubbi et al., 2013; Ilic et al., 2010).

-This integration between objects (the IoT) has inevitably also changed the concept of products (Kiritsis, 2011), leading to the emergence of what are called Intelligent Products (IPs) (Meyer, Främling and Holmström, 2009), and we will focus our analysis on this specific topic within the large world of the IoT.
-An IP is defined as an item that (1) possesses a unique identity, (2) is capable of communicating effectively with its environment, (3) can retain or store data about itself, (4) deploys a language to display its features and production requirements, and (5) is capable of participating in or making decisions relevant to its own destiny (McFarlane et al., 2012).
+This integration between objects (the IoT) has inevitably also changed the concept of products (Kiritsis, 2011), leading to the emergence of what are called IPs (Meyer et al., 2009), and we will focus our analysis on this specific topic within the large world of the IoT.
+An IP is defined as an item that: first, possesses a unique identity; second, is capable of communicating effectively with its environment; third, can retain or store data about itself; fourth, deploys a language to display its features and production requirements; and fifth, is capable of participating in or making decisions relevant to its own destiny (McFarlane et al., 2012).
 Departing from such an inclusive description, we are unpacking all its implications in detail.